Houston Psychiatrist

 Body Image and Self-Esteem

 Many women struggle with body image concerns, which can have a powerful impact on their mental health.
 Feeling unhappy with the way one looks can lead to low self-esteem, anxiety, depression, and even disordered eating.
-These issues often begin at a young age and are made worse by constant exposure to unrealistic beauty standards in magazines, movies, and especially social media.
+These issues often begin at a young age and are made worse by constant exposure to unrealistic beauty standards in magazines, movies, and social media.

 Society sends strong messages about what a woman’s body "should" look like.
 From a young age, girls are taught to compare themselves to images that are often edited or filtered.
 As a result, many women grow up feeling that they aren’t good enough, physically or emotionally.
 These beliefs can become deeply rooted and hard to change without support.